vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 ## Other
 What other areas would you like to focus on during your job search?
 Some possible ideas include:
+* Social Networking
-*
+* Blogging
+* Planning and submitting meetup and/or conference talks
+* Participating in hackathons or open source projects

-**Action Step:** Identify one of the areas above that you'd like to develop during your post-grad schedule and be prepared to discuss this with your instructors at your portfolio review.
+**Action Step:** Identify one of the areas above or an additional area that you'd like to develop further during your first 30 days post-grad and be prepared to discuss this with your instructors at your portfolio review.

 ### Check-ins: Who are you talking to and when?
 Accountability is key during a job search and being able to check in with a person whom you trust (or, ideally, more than one person) on your progress will increase your ability to reach your goals in the timeline you've created.